SimVascular/svFSIplus/Code/Source/README.md

 Array<T> rslice(const int slice) const - Return an Array<T> object with data pointing into the Array3 internal data.
 ```

+The `rslice()` method returns an `Array` object whose internal data is a pointer to the internal data of an `Array3` object.
+This was done to reduce the overhead of copying sub-arrays in some sections of the custom linear algebra code.
+The `Array`
-Use the `rslice` method if the column data is going to be modified.
+object will not free its data if it is a reference to the data of a `Array3` object.
+Use the `rslice` method if the slice data
+is going to be modified.
+It can also speed up code that repeatedly extracts sub-arrarys used in computations but are not modified.

 <!--- ====================================================================================================================== --->
 <!--- ============================================== Solver Parameter Input XML File  ====================================== --->